Loopring/DEX-API/tpls/en/basics/orders.md

 Loopring 3.1.1 reserves 16384 ($$2 ^ {14} $$) slots for each token to track the aggregated fill amount of each order  that **sells the token**.
 If an order's ID is `N`, then the slot used is `N % 16384`.
 In other words, if the slot number is `m`, it will be used to track orders with the following IDs:  `m`, `m + 16384`, `m + 16384 * 2`, ... and so on.

 Each slot also remembers the ID of the current order being tracked (the initial order ID is the slot number), and subsequent orders with smaller  IDs will be rejected.
 Suppose that slot `1` is tracking order `32769` (` 1 + 16384 * 2`).
 When the user places orders with ID of `1` or` 16385`, the server will reject these orders and return errors.
+If you have more than `16384` active orders for a trading pair, you need to cancel some of them to release slots before you can submit new orders.

 The maximum value of order ID is `1048576` ($$2^{20}$$).
 After reaching this ID limit, you can no longer place sell orders for the corresponding token.
 For most users, this is not a big problem; but for trading bots,  we recommend registering multiple accounts to sell different tokens.